Jungkook’s ‘Seven’ Reenters Billboard Global 200, Extends Record 133 Weeks

 [Photo=BigHit Music]

-BTS member Jungkook’s solo single “Seven” has returned to the U.S. Billboard charts, extending its run and adding to a series of long-term records.
+BTS member Jungkook’s solo single “Seven” has returned to the U.S. Billboard charts, extending what Billboard described as a record-setting run for an Asian act.

 According to Billboard’s latest charts dated Feb.
 28, “Seven,” Jungkook’s first solo single, reentered the Global 200 at No. 192.
-The song has now spent 133 weeks on the chart, the first and longest run for any Asian act, including both groups and solo artists.
+The song has now spent 133 weeks on the chart, Billboard said, marking the first and longest such run for an Asian group or solo artist.

-On Billboard Korea’s charts, “Seven” placed No. 70 on the Korea Hot 100 and No. 8 on Global K-Songs.
-Jungkook also placed two additional solo tracks on the Global K-Songs chart at the same time: “Standing Next to You” at No. 43 and “3D” at No. 62.
+The song also placed on Billboard Korea’s charts, ranking No. 70 on the Korea Hot 100 and No. 8 on Global K-Songs.
+On the Global K-Songs chart, Jungkook had three solo tracks listed at the same time: “Standing Next to You” at No. 43, “3D” at No. 62 and “Seven.”

-Billboard previously reported that Jungkook’s “Seven,” “3D” and “Standing Next to You” each reached No. 1 on both the Global 200 and Global (Excl.
-U.S.) charts.
-He was also the first solo artist worldwide to have three or more songs simultaneously top both charts within a single year.
+Billboard previously reported that “Seven,” “3D” and “Standing Next to You” each reached No. 1 on both the Global 200 and Global Excl.
+U.S. charts.
+It said Jungkook became the first solo artist worldwide to have three or more songs top both charts simultaneously within a single year.

-On Spotify, “Seven” has remained on the Weekly Top Songs Global chart for 136 weeks, the first and longest run for an Asian solo artist.
-The track has surpassed 2.8 billion cumulative streams, described as a first among songs by Asian artists and among releases from 2023.
+On Spotify, “Seven” has remained on the Weekly Top Songs Global chart for 136 weeks, the longest run for an Asian solo artist, according to the report.
+The song has surpassed 2.8 billion cumulative streams, it said, making it the first track by an Asian artist — and the first among songs released in 2023 — to reach that mark.

-After its release, “Seven” debuted at No. 1 on Billboard’s Hot 100 and stayed on the chart for 15 consecutive weeks, Billboard said.
+“Seven” debuted at No. 1 on Billboard’s main singles chart, the Hot 100, and stayed on the chart for 15 consecutive weeks, the report said.

 * This article has been translated by AI.